 Via every transition in CS mode, you’re provided pieces of the on-going story that you’re currently taking place in.
 And while CS mode isn’t as expansive as AC mode as it pales in comparison of possible stages (200+ vs 3000), it’s still a fun addition and more up-to-date take on the Darius shooter.
 Also worth noting that CS mode is a single player affair while AC mode will allow up to 4 players.

-You want ships?
+Do you want ships?
 Well you won’t be disappeared here, especially if you’re familiar with the Darius games as there’s a handful of them playable in-game; Gaiden, Assault, Next, Legend, Formula, Origin, Second, Genesis and one ship that isn’t related to the Darius universe, the Murakumo, which is a CS exclusive ship btw.
 Apparently, that ship hails from an older Taito game, one that I can’t quite figure out.
 And while it’s not directly related to the Darius ships of legend, the Murakumo is clearly a fantastic ship in its own right and is fun to play with, assuming you can afford the points required to pick it up.
-Fans of G-Darius may be slightly disappointed with the Genesis Silver Hawk as it does not feature it’s capture ball.
+Fans of G-Darius may be slightly disappointed with the Genesis Silver Hawk as it does not feature its capture ball.
 It’s not a huge deal and it doesn’t detract from the game, but it would have been nice to see it included.
 Even still, there are subtle differences between the ships, so each one is unique in that retrospect.

-Lastly, you have access one more specific and kick-ass ability, the burst system.
+Lastly, you have access to one more specific and kick-ass ability, the burst system.
 The burst system lets you build up energy by shooting down enemies, or in some specific AC/CS modes it will build up over time, to unleash a massive powerful beam attack.
 You’re able to utilize this in two ways; in a fixed position which can act as satellite or by holding down the mapped button, you can control the beam in a frontal attack that moves with you.
 Think of it as a giant laser that you control and if it sounds like fun, it is.
 Fun and satisfying.
 However not every ship has access to the burst system, keep that in mind if you want to use this exclusively.

 Graphically both versions of the game are running at a solid 60 frames per second and I’ve tested this at 720p, 1080p, 1440p resolutions.
 It’s beautiful, fluid and silky smooth, even with the screen littered with countless enemies the game never skipped a beat.
 There is a difference in how both the AC and CS modes look.
 Since the AC mode is a direct emulation of the arcade version of DariusBurst Another Chronicle, the game is rendered in a widescreen format, where CS mode takes up the full screen and includes upgraded graphics such as the rendered 2.5d backgrounds that are scattered throughout the game.